Updated: Nov 21, 2020

 Use question marks and exclamation marks sparingly.
 There is no need to double up on question marks.
 One question mark is enough to indicate that someone is asking a question.
 If they're asking that question with a certain tone of voice, that should come through in the narrative.
 Likewise, one exclamation mark can be effective, but adding multiple exclamation marks at the end of a sentence—or using one at the end of each sentence for ten consecutive sentences—will make them ineffective and unprofessional.

 Steer clear of typographical emphasis; focus on the writing itself.
-Italics are mostly used to mark foreign or unfamiliar words, and they are used to show thought.
+Italics are mostly used to mark unfamiliar words, and they are used to show thought.
 You can use italics to emphasize words, but readers will often skip over italicized text if it's overused.

 Consider using the narrative to emphasize words or actions.
 For example, you can create tension between your characters using body language and dialogue.
 You can also vary punctuation usage—like this—to emphasize certain words over others.
 This will draw in your readers more effectively.